tmarrs/json-at-work-examples/appendix-a/README.md

 ## Install JSON Tools in the Browser
 ### Install JSONView in Chrome and Firefox
+JSONView pretty-prints JSON in Chrome or Firefox.
 Please follow the installation instructions on the [JSONView site](http://jsonview.com/) for your browser.

 ### JSONLint
 Use [JSONLint](http://www.jsonlint.com) to validate JSON documents online.